-South Fork Union School District will use funds to improve student growth, achievement and learning that principally meets the needs of lowincome, English learners, and Foster youth at our school site, as described in the previous prompt.
+South Fork Union School District will use funds to improve student growth, achievement and learning that principally meets the needs of low-income, English learners, and Foster youth at our school site, as described in the previous prompt.
 All expenditures must be approved through the district office and conform to LCAP intent of benefiting unduplicated students.
-Student enrollment at SFUSD is 68% unduplicated.
+Student enrollment at SFUSD is 71.1% unduplicated.

 Unduplicated students are identified as socioeconomically disadvantaged, as English Language Learners, or as Foster Youth.
 The district wide goal is to ensure educational equity for all students.
 Funding is being used to remove educational barriers, provide support for students' social and emotional well-being, provide a safe learning environment and increase student performance.
+The increased amount will provide structure for the MTSS three tiered matrix, where currently Tier 2 and Tier 3 are at the installation phase of fidelity.